ataribaby42/DayzPostApoWeather/README.md

 **_Get_ab_PostApoWeather().Stop()_**

-Stops or pause weather manager.
+Stops or pauses weather manager.
 For example if you want plug your own weather effect for a while.
 Resume weather manager with Start();

 **_Confuguration properties_**